What is CHIRP on a Fish Finder

 Traditional fish finders have used 2D sonars for a long time.
 These sonars have higher power but only last for a short duration.
 This feature limits its feasibility in deep waters by a significant amount.
 Have you heard the term CHIRP but wondered about what it meant?
 Don’t worry; we answer all your queries about what is CHIRP on a fish finder.

 The CHIRP technology-induced sonars on a fish finder is a relatively new development.
-The CHIRP sonar technology was initially developed for military purposes.
+Moreover, CHIRP sonar technology was initially developed for military purposes.
 These sonars provide increased functionality and accuracy.
 The traditional sonar uses a single frequency of a short period, whereas the CHIRP sonar uses varying frequencies for a longer time.

 The CHIRP sonar puts more energy into the water to produce broadband frequency up to 117 kHz.
 CHIRP technology in fish finders uses long-duration pulses instead of short pulses.
 They also modulate and use multiple frequencies.
 This feature provides higher resolution and noise-free images at great depths.